PostHog/posthog.com/contents/blog/missing-recordings.md

 With this focus on quality, we've seen usage of the feature go up significantly.
 Weekly active users is up 2.5x, and each of those users are watching about 2x as many recordings per week.

-You can learn more about our [recordings feature here](https://posthog.com/product/session-recording), and make an account to try it out yourself!
+Read our [Sessions Recordings documentation](/docs/user-guides/recordings) for more detailed information, or you can [make an account for free](https://posthog.com/pricing) to try it out yourself!